AleksandrDenis/yoku-taberu-kitchen/README.md

 ## Research
 * New user goals
    * As a user i want to know what business is about.
-   * What services offered.
+   * I want to know about services offered.
-   * How can i contact business.
+   * I want to know how can i contact business.
 * Returning User goals
-   * I want find new classes.
+   * I want find new classes and sign up.
    * I want find recepies.

 * Owner gola